raviqqe/doc/pen-lang/nondeterministic-parallelism.md

 - You can't know which codes finish first (or even if they do!) before running them.
 - **Nondeterminism is not necessary** for parallel computation.
   - e.g. purely functional programs can be parallelized automatically.
-- **Nondeterminism is sometimes beneficial** in parallel computation.
+- **Nondeterminism somtimes gives better performance** in parallel computation.

 ---